diego0020/lab_vision/lab9_sift/readme.md

 - [Covariant feature detectors](http://www.vlfeat.org/overview/covdet.html)
 - [Local feature frames](http://www.vlfeat.org/overview/frame.html)

-There are NO homeworks or deliverables.
-However try to answer to yourself all the quetions.
+There is NO homeworks.
+However try to answer to all the quetions.
 Some of them will require browsing further through vl_feat documentation and other sources.

 ## 1. Sift Detector and Descriptor

 Go through the tutorial [SIFT detector and description](http://www.vlfeat.org/overview/sift.html) .

-- What is a Frame in vl_feat ? ¿ What do they represent ?
+- What are *Frames* in vl_feat ?
+What do they represent ?
 - How is the location and shape of frames determined ?
 - What is a SIFT descripor ?
 - How is scale invariance achieved ?